 Each week the vendors rotate, and a new selection of food choices rises.
 Make sure to arrive early on street food Thursday when thousands of people gather to enjoy street food at 5 pm.

-Mercado de San Miguel, located in Madrid, Spain, has become one of the world’s main gastronomic markets.
+For anyone looking to learn the flavors of Spain, visiting Mercado de San Miguel is a must.
+Located in Madrid, it has become one of the world’s main gastronomic markets.
 The market offers a significant section of fish, ham, rice, and cheeses.
 For anyone looking to learn the flavors of Spain, Mercado de San Miguel is a must.

 The market offers a great selection of craft beer, cold sandwiches, and a mozzarella bar!
 While the current building was remodeled in 2009 and has a new design from its original 1916 structure, the culture remains as intact as ever.